 FHA loans have mortgage insurance rates that are set by the government and don’t change.
-Referred to as mortgage insurance premiums, or MIP, there are upfront premiums that are collected at closing or built in to the loan, as well as monthly mortgage insurance premiums.
+Referred to as mortgage insurance premiums, or MIP, there are upfront premiums of 1.75% that are collected at closing or built in to the loan, as well as annual premiums split into monthly payments.

 If you make a down payment of 10% or more, mortgage insurance payments come off after 11 years even on FHA loans, but not everyone has this amount of savings.
 If your down payment is lower than that amount, you’ll have mortgage insurance payments on FHA loans for the life of the loan.